What is faecal microbiota transplantation?

 What does FMT involve?

 FMT can be performed in one of two ways.
 For most cases the stool mixture is infused via a tube inserted into the stomach via the nose.
-In rare cases the stool mixture is inserted into the large bowel via Colonoscopy.
+In rare cases the stool mixture is inserted into the large bowel via colonoscopy.
 The choice of procedure will be decided between your Consultant and yourself.
 For further information regarding the latter procedure please find the accompanying leaflets on ‘Having a Colonoscopy’.
-This is performed in an inpatient setting, and can take up to three hours.
+This is performed in an inpatient setting, and can take up to two hours.

 Medication